TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-6.md

 }
 ```

-#### Complete example showing VASP to VASP third party Asset Transfer
+#### Complete example showing VASP to VASP third-party Asset Transfer

-After completing the discovery aspects  of TAP the Asset Transfer could look like this with a third party beneficiary and a VASP controlling the Settlement Address.
+After completing the discovery aspects of TAP, the Asset Transfer could look like this with a third-party beneficiary and a VASP controlling the Settlement Address.
 It now has all the required information to complete it:

 ```json
 {